ccalafiore/CalaPY-ML/README.md

-# CalaPy
+# SmartLearning

-CalaPy is an undocumented python library that Dr Carmelo Calafiore developed for personal use.
-It is a collection of many python functions that Dr Carmelo tends to use in different projects.

-In previous versions from 0.0.0 to 0.0.60, the name of this package was ccalafiore.
+SmartLearning is a Python package for Machine Learning (ML).

-You can install CalaPy by pip as:
+You can install SmartLearning with pip:
 ```
-pip install calapy
+python -m pip install smartlearning
 ```

 ## Contacts